Debbie Kruger

 Macca and the Hon Nick doing their thing at the ball

 When the Sgt Peppers Lonely Hearts Band film opened in Australia, 2SM did it all again.
-Peter Frampton was in Sydney (he was touring Australia with Sherbet as his opening act), so he was the special guest at the premiere and the Magical Mystery Tour party that followed.
-Winners of tickets to the premiere and party on 17 November 1978 didn't know where they were going to end up; they were transported by bus from the theatre after the film.
+Peter Frampton was in Sydney (he was in fact touring Australia with Sherbet as his opening act), so he was available to be the special guest at the film premiere and the Magical Mystery Tour party that followed.
+Winners of tickets to the event on 17 November 1978 didn't know where they were going to end up; they were transported by bus from the theatre after the film.
 It turned out the party was a disco at Channel Ten.
 I didn't get to that, either, but I hope it was more successful than the film.
 Here's a Sgt Peppers promo, anyway.

 There were many entertaining Rocktober promos played through the most fun-filled month of the year.
 Click right to hear one of them.

 Rocktober was 2SM's biggest promotion each year — a whole month of non-stop competitions, prizes and always a free concert.
 I deal with the free concerts in a moment, but even aside from that, Rocktober rocked.
 More than a month of craziness in radio, Rocktober was a state of mind.
-Some of the major promotions ran each Rocktober for successive years in the late '70s, but here's a list of the major promotions and giveaways in Rocktober 1978:
+Some of the major promotions ran each Rocktober for successive years in the late '70s, but here's a list of the major promotions and giveaways in Rocktober 1978, and if it's in bold it means – you guessed it – there's a promo to listen to:

 • 2SM pays the Bridge toll